-&lt;sup>6 For the purpose of calculating deadlines, the following shall apply: the day of the act is not included in the calculation (i.e., the date of receipt of a decision is not Day 1); instead, the deadline would start on the day following receipt of the decision and would expire at midnight (in the location of the individual seeking to file an appeal) on the last day of the period.
+6 For the purpose of calculating deadlines, the following shall apply: the day of the act is not included in the calculation (i.e., the date of receipt of a decision is not Day 1); instead, the deadline would start on the day following receipt of the decision and would expire at midnight (in the location of the individual seeking to file an appeal) on the last day of the period.
 If the end date is a Saturday, a Sunday or a legal holiday, the period runs until the next day that is not a Saturday, a Sunday or a legal holiday.
 For example, if an Individual receives a decision on Thursday December 17, 2020, the 14-day deadline to appeal this decision starts on Friday December 18, 2020 and would expire on Friday January 1, 2021.
 However, since January 1, 2021 is a legal holiday, January 2, 2021 is a Saturday, and January 3, 2021 is a Sunday, the deadline to appeal would expire at midnight (in the location of the individual seeking to file an appeal) on January 4, 2021.

-- q) [Organizational Participant/Individual/Registered Participant(s)] refers to all categories of individual members and/or registrants defined in the by-laws of the NSO who are subject to the policies, rules and regulations of the NSO, as well as all persons employed by, contracted by, or engaged in activities with, the NSO including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, judges, managers, administrators, committee members, parents or guardians, spectators, committee members, or directors and officers. - r) Person in Authority any Organizational Participant who holds a position of authority within the Organization including, but not limited to, coaches, instructors, officials, managers, support personnel, chaperones, committee members, or directors and officers. - s) Power Imbalance as defined in the UCCMS. - t) Provisional Suspension means that the Individual is barred temporarily from participating in any capacity in any Event or activity of the NSO and its Members, or as otherwise decided pursuant to the Discipline and Complaint Policy, prior to the decision rendered in a hearing conducted pursuant to this Policy - u) Respondent the Party responding to the complaint. - v) Signatories UCCMS Adopting Organizations (as defined in the UCCMS), including the NSO, that have retained the services of the Abuse-Free Sport program for the administration and enforcement of the UCCMS, pursuant to an agreement in effect with the SDRCC or its designate. - w) UCCMS Universal Code of Conduct to prevent and address Maltreatment in Sport, as amended from time to time by the relevant functions of Abuse-Free Sport. - x) Vulnerable Participant as defined in the UCCMS.
+- k) Harassment as defined in the Code. - I) Internal Discipline Chair an individual appointed by the NSO to decide on complaints that are assessed under Process #1 of this Policy.
+The Internal Discipline Chair may be a Director, head coach, staff member, or other individual affiliated with the NSO but must not be in a conflict of interest or have a direct relationship with any of the Parties. - m) Maltreatment as defined in the UCCMS. - n) Minor as defined in the UCCMS. - Parties the individuals involved in a dispute. - p) [Organizational Participant/Individual/Registered Participant(s)] refers to all categories of individual members and/or registrants defined in the by-laws of the NSO who are subject to the policies, rules and regulations of the NSO, as well as all persons employed by, contracted by, or engaged in activities with, the NSO including, but not limited to, employees, contractors, Athletes, coaches, instructors, officials, volunteers, judges, managers, administrators, committee members, parents or quardians, spectators, committee members, or directors and officers. - q) Person in Authority any Organizational Participant who holds a position of authority within the Organization including, but not limited to, coaches, instructors, officials, managers, support personnel, chaperones, committee members, or directors and officers. - r) Power Imbalance as defined in the UCCMS. - s) Provisional Suspension means that the Individual is barred temporarily from participating in any capacity in any Event or activity of the NSO and its Members, or as otherwise decided pursuant to the Discipline and Complaint Policy, prior to the decision rendered in a hearing conducted pursuant to this Policy - t) Respondent the Party responding to the complaint. - u) Signatories UCCMS Adopting Organizations (as defined in the UCCMS), including the NSO, that have retained the services of the Abuse-Free Sport program for the administration and enforcement of the UCCMS, pursuant to an agreement in effect with the SDRCC or its designate. - v) UCCMS Universal Code of Conduct to prevent and address Maltreatment in Sport, as amended from time to time by the relevant functions of Abuse-Free Sport. - w) Vulnerable Participant as defined in the UCCMS.